k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 ## AI Applications

 An organization might have several AI-based applications aimed at different purposes and/or audiences.
 For example, apps for CRM, for technician teams, and for end customers.
-Some might share LUs, sub-agents, and tools, while others are fully separated.
+Some apps may share LUs, sub-agents, and tools, while others may not.

 AI Data Fusion platform provides the ability to define several apps, so that can be managed and tested along whole lifecycle, like Chat flows and Evaluation.